Mississippi Workers' Compensation Laws

 If there is a problem with your claim, you can first try to resolve the issue directly with your employer or insurance company, and then with the Mississippi Workers' Compensation Commission.
 If the commission denies your claim, you may contact an attorney who can help you prepare and file an appeal in the circuit court of your county within the 30-day time limit.

 Workers' compensation claims are fraught with strict requirements and tight deadlines, but can be necessary for the recovery process after a work-related injury.
-Learn more about these requirements and the strength of your claim by obtaining a free claim evaluation from an experienced attorney who is familiar with Mississippi workers' compensation laws.
+Learn more about these requirements and the strength of your claim by speaking with an experienced personal injury attorney who's familiar with Mississippi workers' compensation laws.